 By downloading this file, you acknowledge that you agree to our Terms of Service

-This handler uses the Google API library to unshare a Google Calendar that has been previously shared.
+This handler uses the Google API library to add new owners to a previously created Google Group.
 Using a Service Account Email and the corresponding P12 file (see below for details about obtaining these values) to authenticate the handler against Google's API.
-A call is then made to exchange the Calendar Name for a unique Calendar Id.
-Then another call will be made to Google to find the ACL Id of the calendar (the rule that says who the calendar can be shared to) so that it can then be deleted.
+A string of emails are taken from the input and the handler then sets the specified accounts to be managers of the group.
 Any errors that occur during the posting process will be caught and re-raised by this handler.

-* In order to use this handler, the account specified by the task info values needs to enable Calendar API in admin account.
+* In order to use this handler, the account specified by the task info values needs to enable Admin SDK API in admin account.

 How to retrieve the Service Account Email and Setup P12 File

 To enable the Calendar API and get the Service Account Email and P12 File

 2. Click on the Create Project button (or if you have an existing project that you wish to keep using, click on the project name.)

 3. Go to the APIs page and turn on the Calendar service

 4. Go to the Credentials page and Create a new Client Id

 * Select 'P12 Key' for Key type